What is MATCH function in Excel?

 Here, there are three match types.

-A match type of 1 means less than – which also means that excel will retrieve the position of the largest value that’s equal to or less than the lookup value.
+A match type of 1 (one) means less than: which also means that excel will retrieve the position of the largest value that’s equal to or less than the lookup value.

 These two match types make sense when you are searching through numbers.
 It becomes handy when you don’t know the exact value you are looking for.
 This means that Excel will return a result based on the closest value to the search term.